ttoivone/mediacapture-extensions/face-detection-explainer.md

 ## Key scenarios

-Currently common platforms such as ChromeOS, Android, and Windows support system APIs which return only face bounding box and landmarks, not accurate contour, and therefore initial implementations are expected to support only a bounding box (ie. a contour with maximum of four points).
-These features can be used as the major building block in several scenarios such as:
+Currently common platforms such as ChromeOS, Android, and Windows support system APIs which return face bounding box and landmarks.
+This information can be used as the major building block in several scenarios such as:

 * Auto-mute: a videoconferencing application can automatically mute microphone or blank camera image if user (face) presence is not detected.